 If you are self-employed or earn below the Lower Earnings Limit (£118 per week), you will not be entitled to SSP.
 If you have symptoms or are unable to work, you will be able to make a claim for Universal Credit or Employment Support Allowance more easily as the minimum income restrictions will be temporarily relaxed.

-The House of Commons has, in the last couple of days, proposed Statutory Self-Employment Pay.
+Back in March, the House of Commons proposed Statutory Self-Employment Pay.
 If accepted, self-employed workers can receive 80% of their monthly net earnings, averaged over the last three years or £2,917 per month, whichever is the lower.

 If an employee has returned to work from self-isolation and they are still coughing, should they be sent home?

 No, if an employee has followed medical and government advice and self-isolated, they can return to work.
 A cough might seem unsettling for others, however, it may persist for a few weeks and they are not contagious.